ALL ABOUT THE STAGES OF EMPHYSEMA

 Experts recommend that people with early-onset emphysema — especially those who don't smoke or have other risk factors for the disease or who have a family history of AAt deficiency — be tested for the defective gene.
 People who are found to have a genetic predisposition for AAt deficiency may want to consider having close family members tested as well.

-To determine if you have emphysema, your doctor is likely to recommend certain tests, including:
+To determine if you have emphysema, your healthcare provider is likely to recommend certain tests, including:

 - Pulmonary function tests (PFTs).
 These non-invasive doctor tests can detect emphysema before you have symptoms.
 They measure how much air your lungs can hold and the flow of air in and out of your lungs.
 They can also measure the amount of gases exchanged across the membrane between your alveolar wall and capillary membrane.
 During the test, you're usually asked to blow into a simple instrument called a spirometer.
 PFTs may be done before and after the use of inhaled medications to test your response to them.
 If you're a smoker or a former smoker, ask your doctor about taking this test, even if you don't have symptoms of emphysema or COPD disease symptoms.